hcnam/Dash/README.md

 stop and remove all container with
 > ./stop.sh

+## IMPORTANT!!!
-This project is not supporting REST api for node yet!!!!!
+> This project is not supporting REST api for node yet!!!!!